↓

 Before I get started, I want to let you know that some of the links on this page are affiliate links.
 That means that if you click through and take action, I’ll receive compensation.
 You can read more about affiliate programs here.

-This bread is great any time, but especially nice for special meals or holidays.
-For example, this would make a lovely treat for your family on Valentine’s Day.
+This homemade bread is great any time, but especially nice for special meals or holidays.
+For example, it makes a lovely breakfast treat for Valentine’s Day.

 This makes a two-pound loaf of bread.
 Use the basic setting with the light crust option.